NEONScience/DI-NEON-participants/README.md

 For more information on NEON, visit the website:
 [www.neonscience.org](http://www.neonscience.org "National Ecological Observatory Network")

+WJC just added some hack lines here.
+For testing purposes.

 For NEON Data Skills educational resources, visit
 [the NEON Data Skills section of the NEON website](http://www.neonscience.org/neon-data-skills).